 REVERSE DIETING MISINFORMATION

-- Increase calories by 10 every day until you are at maintenance or desired weight.
+- Daily 10-Calorie Increase: Another misguided approach is elevating calories by 10 each day until reaching maintenance or target weight.

 REVERSE DIETING POST CONTEST PREP

 Let’s clarify the essence of a Reverse Diet in the context of competitors: it’s a method aimed at optimizing the increase in Metabolic Rate while managing acceptable body fat gain.
 The overarching objective is to elevate the Metabolic Rate sufficiently to support an effective and efficient Contest Prep, ideally surpassing previous benchmarks.
 (See Image: Diana Lagunas, Team USA Physique NQ Bikini Competitor).
 We do not just want results.
 We should be striving for OPTIMAL results.

 Executing a Reverse Diet, especially post-show, defies a one-size-fits-all approach or a fixed-duration plan such as 4, 6, 12, or 16 weeks.
 It hinges on an individualized, week-by-week (or even day-by-day) progression.
 Initially, it factors in your weekly Rate of Loss (ROL) during the concluding weeks of Contest Prep—before the peak week.
 This data determines the initial calorie increase and potential macro ratio adjustments.
 Simultaneously, the reduction in cardio aligns with your weekly targets.

 During Contest Prep, weight loss stems from a calorie deficit—intaking fewer calories than your daily expenditure.
 The introduction of more calories diminishes this deficit, just as scaling back cardio does.
 Both elements demand meticulous consideration and calibration.